-One hundred and twenty wind turbine generators (WTGs) are currently being assessed for the HIWEC with up to 91 WTGs to be constructed.
-To date, 20 of the 120 WTG locations have been identified for removal based on technical and environmental studies completed and comments received from HIFN members and the public.
-The permanent HIWEC footprint will be approximately 173.1 hectares (ha) based on installation of 120 WTGs.
+One hundred and twenty (120) wind turbine generators (WTGs) are currently being assessed for the HIWEC with up to 91 WTGs to be constructed.
+To date, 21 of the 120 WTG locations have been identified for removal based on technical and environmental studies completed and comments received from HIFN members and the public.
+The EA is based on the 120 WTG layout and the permanent HIWEC footprint will be approximately 173.1 hectares (ha) based on installation of 120 WTGs.
 This footprint represents 1.4% of the land within the approximately 12,278 ha that constitute the HIWEC study area.
-The final layout of (up to) 91 WTGs will result in approximately 20-25% reduction in the overall footprint from what is presented in this EA.
+A summary of the reduction in disturbance footprints for the 120 WTG layout to the 99 WTG layout is presented in Section 6.2.7.1.1 of the Final EA Report.
+The final layout of (up to) 91 WTGs will result in approximately 20-25% reduction in the overall footprint from what is presented in the Final EA Report based on 120 WTGs.